cs3134/admin/course.md

 Everything up-to-date
 ```

-If you want to use Eclipse, simply import the entire `0` directory as a project.
+If you want to use Eclipse, simply import the entire `homework-<youruni>` directory as a project.
 The guide to using Eclipse is here: [https://github.com/cs3134/admin/blob/master/eclipse.md](https://github.com/cs3134/admin/blob/master/eclipse.md)

 #### Linux